myelin/breakout-boards/README.md

 https://github.com/myelin/breakout-boards

+Released under the MIT license; see the LICENSE file for details.

 ## avr-isp-x2

 Two 2x3 headers, wired together.
 I made this to retrofit proper AVR ISP headers to projects on breadboard.